Labels

 The status code of this operation.
 If the status is not MTS_SUCCESS, you can use mts_last_error() to get the full error message.

-mts_status_t mts_labels_union(struct mts_labels_t first, struct mts_labels_t second, struct mts_labels_t *result, int64_t *first_mapping, uintptr_t first_mapping_count, int64_t *second_mapping, uintptr_t second_mapping_count)
+mts_status_t mts_labels_union(const struct mts_labels_t *first, const struct mts_labels_t *second, const struct mts_labels_t **result, int64_t *first_mapping, uintptr_t first_mapping_count, int64_t *second_mapping, uintptr_t second_mapping_count)

-If requested, this function can also give the positions in the union where each entry of the input mts_labels_t ended up.
+If requested, this function can also give the positions in the union where each entry of the input labels ended up.

 Parameters: